 A small elderly man is outside in the garden smoking something out of what looks like a wooden flute.
 It looks like he could bust out a melodious tune any moment.

-He is smoking cannabis.
+He is smoking weed.
 The sweet and skunky odor greets you like a doorman on the upper east side.

 You can smell the beverage stewing on the fire.
-A simmering mixture of milk and chai spices mix with the earthy notes of cannabis.
+A simmering mixture of milk and chai spices mix with the earthy odors.

 When the Brahmin strains out the plant matter he’s left with a beverage whose roots are steeped deep within Indian spirituality.